 7. Click Save.

 1. Add a performance level to your rubric by clicking Add Rubric Level.
-If you plan to mark the rubric level on each student's answer sheet for scanning with GradeCam, you may only have up to 5 rubric levels.
+If you plan to mark the rubric level on each student's answer sheet for scanning with Lightning Grader, you are limited to 8 rubric levels.

 2. Enter the rubric performance level criteria.